-Each real estate broker bond issued is a legal contract that binds three entities together.
+Each real estate broker bond issued is a legal contract binding these three entities together:

 - The principal is the broker working between the buyers and sellers of real estate.

 - The obligee is the government agency requiring a real estate broker to get bonded.

 - The surety is the insurance company backing the bond with a financial guarantee.